seaCatKim/catherine-kim-website/content/authors/admin/_index.md

 highlight_name: true
 ---

+## 👋 Hi, I'm Catherine

-Catherine is a postdoctoral researcher at Queensland University of Technology in Brisbane, Australia.
-She is currently working on the Decision Science and Rubble Stabilisation subprograms of the Reef Restoration and Adaptation Program with Profs Michael Bode and Scott Bryan, respectively.
-She also works in Timor-Leste conducting coral reef surveys and investigating Tara Bandu customary law as a means of marine conservation.
+I'm currently a postdoctoral researcher at Queensland University of Technology in Brisbane, Australia.
+My current work is with the Decision Science and Rubble Stabilisation subprograms of the Reef Restoration and Adaptation Program with Profs Michael Bode and Scott Bryan, respectively.

+My PhD research focused on the coral reef ecology of Timor-Leste and am interested in ecology and marine conservation there and the wider Indo-Pacific.